 - Note that after you murder your girlfriend, eat her heart, fuck her corpse, get killed by her possessed corpse, then get married in Hell and possess your old bodies, going on a mass murder spree is about as happy as you can get.

 - Don't forget "I Don't Like Mondays" by The Boomtown Rats.
 Well, more of a School Shooting Ballad, really.

-- "Nebraska" and "Johnny 99" by Bruce Springsteen
+- "Nebraska" and "Johnny 99" by Bruce Springsteen, from Nebraska

 - The controversial Falco Power Ballad "Jeanny", sung from the POV of a Stalker with a Crush who abducts and possibly murders the title character.